 [edit] Public aquaria

-Photo looking upward through 15 feet (4.6 m)-diameter glass tube into a fish-filled aquarium
+Photo looking upward through 15 feet (4.6

-Tunnel at the world's largest aquarium, Georgia Aquarium, USA
+largest aquarium, Georgia Aquarium, USA

 Main article: Public aquarium